dogweather/forkful/content/en/rust/strings/extracting-substrings.md

 weight: 6
 ---

-## What & Why?

-Extracting substrings means grabbing a smaller piece from a larger string—kind of like slicing a cake to get a piece you actually want to eat.
-Programmers do this to pluck out data, parse text, or simply break down information for easier handling.

 ## How to:
 Let's get our hands dirty with Rust.
 Imagine you've got a string, and you want a specific part of it.
 You can use slicing `&str[start..end]` where `start` is where you begin, and `end` is where you stop.

 ```Rust